inbo/waterbirds1.1/README.md

 All documentation on the use of the functions, including an example, can be accessed via `Reference` in the navigation bar.

+As there are some caveats in the use of abundance data from [observations.be](https://observations.be/), we elaborate on this in `vignette("observations", package = "waterbirds1.1")`.